kamalrgnair/aws_vpc_subnets/readme.md

 - **Creating Terraform configuration for this AWS VPC project**
 - **Validating, creating and executing the plan**
 - **Verifying the AWS VPC project**
+- **Deploying webserver in public subnet and Database server in private subnet**

 ###  Prerequisites